 Last weekend, we had a massive bonfire at our house.
 The heat, the smoke, and the glowing movements of flames and figures from across the fire reminded me of all my favorite things about fall.
 While there weren’t any s’mores involved throughout the evening, I knew it was finally time to share this recipe I’d been working on for s’mores cookies: cinnamon and honey thumbprint cookies with a fudgy chocolate filling and a toasted marshmallow topping.
 These cookies feature all the wonderful flavors of a traditional s’mores in a cute and modernized package of a thumbprint cookie!
 Let me tell you how to make them.

 You’ve made a thumbprint cookie before, right?
 Maybe they were peanut butter-flavored or featured a Hershey kiss in the center?
-Maybe you rolled them in sprinkles or sparkling sanding sugar?
+You rolled them in sprinkles or sparkling sanding sugar?
 Maybe you fed them to kids or Santa or holiday party guests?
 Well, these are not those kind of thumbprints.
 Instead, here a spiced cookie base is rolled in sugar, sweetened with honey, and filled with a soft and fudgy chocolate ganache filling.
 The topping, also far from ordinary, is a simple meringue that we toast under a torch or a broiler.
 These s’mores cookies are not as quick and easy as the thumbprint cookies you grew up on, but I can promise they’re far more delicious.

 To make the cookie base, butter, brown sugar, and honey are creamed together until smooth.
 Eggs and vanilla come next and are followed by the dry ingredients.
 Rounds of dough are rolled in cinnamon and sugar before be imprinted and baked until set.
 Once cooled, chocolate chips and butter are combined to create a soft, almost-ganache tasting filling.
 The chocolate is piped into the craters in each cookie and allowed to set up.
 Finally comes the marshmallow meringue topping!
 Egg whites and sugar are whipped until stiff and then piped and toasted onto the cookie.
 If homemade meringue intimidates you, be sure to check out my tutorial here!